anderson-martin/Chat-Application/README.md

 # Chat-Client

 I have read the book Head First Java.
-As part of assignments, I have developed a simple chat client.
+As part of assignments, I have developed a simple chat server and chat client.
+I have pushed them in two separate branches.

-I made it modular to make maintenance easier.
+I developed them modular (to make maintenance easier) and also annotated them for clarification.